madmace/ALFONSo_ICL8038/README.md

 The physical potentiometers for sweep and duty are respectfully replaced, by the 10KΩ MCP42010 for sweep and the 5KΩ MCP4251 for duty.

 For each VCO both potentiometers of the MCP42010 are used.
 So there's a MCP42010 for VCO.
 One is used as the main one and the other is in series for fine tuning.
 The fine-tuning potentiometer is paralleled with a 1.1KΩ 1% E96 precision resistor to obtain a final 991Ω of maximum range.
-Only a single MCP4251 for duty is used.
+Only a single one MCP4251 potentiometer for duty is used.
 Half for VCO.

 **TL084** High-speed JFET input, quad operational amplifiers<BR>
 **LM339** Quad Comparators<BR>